squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

 {% endblock %}
 ```

-Communication with the search worker is implemented using a standardized
+Communication with the search worker is implemented using a designated message
-message format using _discriminated unions_, i.e. through the `type` property
+format using _discriminated unions_, i.e. through the `type` property of the
-of the message.
-See the following interface definitions to learn about the
+message.
+See the following interface definitions to learn about the message
-message formats:
+formats:

 - [:octicons-file-code-24: `SearchMessage`][24]
 - [:octicons-file-code-24: `SearchIndex` and `SearchResult`][25]